 Read Before Sleeping

 Reading signals the body to wind down and prepare for sleep.
-Since reading reduces stress, it helps battle insomnia and helps your system to close down, ensuring a good night’s sleep.
+Since reading reduces stress, it helps battle insomnia and helps your system close down, ensuring a good night’s sleep.

 Develop a Regular Sleep-Wake Cycle

 Your body conditions itself according to the routine you set.
 For example, consistent sleepers have well-tuned and synchronized rhythms on a regular sleep-wake cycle.

 Writing in your journal may also help you release the negative energy and sleep with peace of mind.